-So what does a smart social media plan look like for your small business for the next 90 days?
+What does a smart social media plan look like for your small business for the next 90 days?
 Let’s walk through a few suggestions that will help fill your social media calendar for 90 days.

-Weekly post - you should have at least one post per week going out that tells your audience how to engage with your business.
+You should have at least one post per week going out that tells your audience how to engage with your business.
 People may be following you on social media and don’t actually know what your small business does!
 Tell your audience about your new hours, location or new programs being offered will put you at top of mind.
 Then let them know how to engage with you - have a call to action at the end of the post - a reason to buy your product, register for class or subscribe to your list.

-Promotions or offers - add any promotions or offers to your calendar that you know will be happening.
+Add any promotions or offers to your calendar that you know will be happening.
 If you are launching a new product line or offering new classes or workshops, plan your posts around those upcoming dates.